intel/llvm/sycl/doc/Assert.md

 #### Online-linking fallback `__devicelib_assert_fail`

-Online linking against fallback implementation of `__devicelib_assert_fail` is performed only when assertion is enabled.
+Online linking against fallback implementation of `__devicelib_assert_fail` is performed only when assertion is enabled and Device-side Runtime doesn't provide implementation of `__devicelib_assert_fail`.

 In DPCPP headers one can see if assert is enabled with status of `NDEBUG` macro with `#ifdef`'s.
 This allows to add implicit buffer argument to kernel